 * unhappy liver and hyper-clotting disorders

-* bacteria, parasites, candida / yeast / fungi (indirectly extrapolated)
+* bacteria, parasites, candida / yeast / fungi (cannot live in the alkaline environment of your blood - so is indirectly extrapolated)

 * undigested proteins and fats - sluggish digestion